-Alongside any teaching responsibilities, the Computing Leader is responsible for:
+Alongside any teaching responsibilities, the Computing Lead is responsible for:

-- Co-ordinating the remote learning approach across the school. - Monitoring the effectiveness of remote learning by having access to each individual class Teams page (KS2), Class Dojo classes (EYFS/KS1/KS2) and Class Craft. - · Reflecting on feedback from families and staff. - Monitoring the security of remote learning systems, including data protection and safeguarding considerations.
+- Co-ordinating the remote learning approach across the school. - Monitoring the effectiveness of remote learning by having access to each individual class Teams page in KS2 and ClassDojo in EYFS, KS1 and KS2. - Reflecting on feedback from families and staff. - Monitoring the security of remote learning systems, including data protection and safeguarding considerations.